GSA/digitalgov.gov/content/news/2020/02/2020-02-26-call-for-government-ux-summit.md

 {{< highlight >}}**Submissions are due by close of business on Friday, March 6**.{{< /highlight >}}

-Scroll down to see the topics and presentation formats we're looking to set up.
+Below are the topics and presentation formats we're looking for.
 For more information on requirements for submitting, please contact Jean Fox at [Fox.Jean@bls.gov](mailto:Fox.Jean@bls.gov).

 ## What we're looking for